Getting a Mortgage on Maternity Leave

 Can I get a mortgage on maternity leave if I have bad credit?

-Securing a mortgage while on maternity leave can be more difficult if you also have a poor credit score.
+Securing a mortgage while on maternity leave is more difficult if you also have a poor credit score.
 Lenders are generally cautious in such cases, and those willing to base lending on your full pre-maternity income are less likely to offer mortgages to applicants with bad credit.

 Although, not all credit issues are treated equally.
-Lenders often consider factors like the severity of your credit problems, how long ago they occurred, and the steps you’ve since taken to improve your financial situation.
-A larger deposit can also work in your favour.
-After all, specialist lenders who focus on bad credit mortgages are out there.
+Lenders consider factors like the severity of your credit problems, how long ago they occurred, and the steps you’ve since taken to improve your financial situation.
+A larger deposit will also work in your favour, and there are specialist lenders who focus on bad credit mortgages out there.

 Remortgaging during maternity leave follows a process similar to applying for a new mortgage.
-Specifically, if you’re switching to a different lender, they’ll typically perform an affordability assessment to confirm that you can manage the repayments.
-Yet, as said, being on maternity leave might lower your perceived affordability, making it an obstacle to securing a new deal.
+Specifically, if you’re switching to a different lender, they’ll perform an affordability assessment to confirm that you can manage the repayments.
+Yet, as said, being on maternity leave lowers your perceived affordability, making it an obstacle to securing a new deal.

 How to get a mortgage on maternity leave

-Applying for a mortgage while on maternity leave follows much the same process as a standard application, with the added requirement of providing extra documentation to demonstrate your financial situation.
-To reassure lenders of your ability to repay, you’ll usually need to provide:
+Applying for a mortgage while on maternity leave follows much the same process as a standard application, with the added requirement of providing extra documentation to demonstrate your financial situation, that is:

-Proof that your income will return to its full level once you’re back at work, along with the expected date of your return.
+• Proof that your income will return to its full level once you’re back at work

 How a broker can help you get a mortgage on maternity leave

-Admittedly, getting a mortgage while you’re on maternity leave comes with some unique challenges, but an expert mortgage broker can streamline the process by helping you:
+Getting a mortgage while you’re on maternity leave admittedly comes with some unique challenges, but an expert mortgage broker will streamline the process by helping you:

-Get a letter of reference: A broker can guide you in obtaining a reference letter from your employer.
-This letter confirms your intention to return to work, your expected return date, and any changes to your salary or terms of employment.
+• Get a letter of reference from your employer.
+This letter confirms your intention to return to work, your expected return date, and any changes to your salary or terms of employment

-Prepare the necessary documentation: Your broker will assist in gathering all required evidence, such as payslips (pre-maternity and maternity pay), proof of savings, and details about your future income.
-Having these documents organised can significantly strengthen your application.
+• Gather all required evidence, such as payslips (pre-maternity and maternity pay), proof of savings, and details about your future income.
+Having these documents organised significantly strengthens your application

-Find the right lender: Brokers have extensive knowledge of the market and can identify lenders who are more understanding of maternity leave applications.
-This saves you time, reduces stress, and might even help you secure a better deal.
+• Find lenders who are more understanding of maternity leave applications, owing to their extensive knowledge of the market.
+This saves you time, reduces stress, and helps you secure a better deal

-It’s worth remembering that approaching unsuitable lenders can lead to offers based on reduced income or outright rejections, and multiple failed applications can also harm your credit score.
+It’s worth remembering that approaching unsuitable lenders leads to offers based on reduced income or outright rejections, and multiple failed applications will also harm your credit score.
 This makes professional guidance from a broker invaluable.

 This information is a guide only and should not be relied on as a recommendation or advice that any particular mortgage is suitable for you.
 All mortgages are subject to the applicant(s) meeting the eligibility criteria of the specific lender.
 You should make an appointment to receive mortgage advice which will based on your needs and circumstances.